tigera/docs/calico-enterprise/compliance/egress-gateways.mdx

 # Introduction

-As a security requirment, all traffic leaving your cluster must flow through a set of dedicated, external nodes.
+As a security requirement, all traffic leaving your cluster must flow through a set of dedicated, external nodes.
 Separated from the rest of the nodes that are running applications, these nodes can serve a policy-enforcement function on the egress traffic and can enable thorough monitoring than other nodes.

 # The Setup